 Continuing a long career as a foreign correspondent, in 2017 Barry has reported from the G20 summit in Hamburg, the Silicon Valley, Detroit, South Africa and Zimbabwe.
 In 2016 Barry filed columns from the Silicon Valley, New York City, the Carrier plant in Indiana, and the G7 summit in Ise Shima, Japan.
 His International Economy essay on how Japan is coping with the rise of China attracted considerable attention.

 In 2015 Barry reported from Hong Kong, Germany, Macedonia, the G20 summit in Turkey, and Cuba.
-His account of traveling on Amtrak’s Coast Starlight appeared in USA Today on February 2016, a follow-on to his piece traveling on the Southwest Chief between Chicago and LA.
+His account of America’s ‘most scenic train ride,’ Amtrak’s Coast Starlight, appeared in USA Today on February 2016.
+It followed his piece of traveling on the Southwest Chief between Chicago and LA.
 He also wrote about the Oculus, the Santiago Calatrava building at the World Trade Center in Manhattan.

 Barry began journalism in South Africa as a correspondent for the Financial Mail in Johannesburg and later for NBC News.
 He covered the liberation wars in Zimbabwe, Namibia and Angola.
 On June 16, 1976 he was in Soweto on the first day of the student uprising.
 After three years in southern Africa he joined VOA in Washington.

-Notable interviews include Ronald Reagan, Warren Buffett, Milton Friedman, Vaclav Havel, James Baker, Jack Welch, Desmond Tutu, Jerry Garcia, playwright Athol Fugard, quality control guru W. Edwards Deming, and esteemed economist and Federal Reserve vice-chairman Stanley Fischer.
-Barry co-anchored from the US Capitol VOA’s live global broadcast of President Reagan’s inauguration.
+Notable interviews include presidential candidate Ronald Reagan in 1980, Warren Buffett, Milton Friedman, Vaclav Havel, James Baker, Jack Welch, Desmond Tutu, Jerry Garcia, playwright Athol Fugard, quality control guru W. Edwards Deming, and esteemed economist and Federal Reserve vice-chairman Stanley Fischer.
+Barry co-anchored from the US Capitol VOA’s live broadcast of President Reagan’s inauguration in 1981.
 During the 1987 Wall Street crash, he was frequently interviewed by RTHK radio in Hong Kong, the beginning of an enduring professional affiliation.